traveltoasiaandback.com

 Cao Bang Markets

 Interestingly, many, perhaps all of the markets in the province are scheduled by the lunar calendar.
-For example, the markets in Bao Lam and Bao Lac are held every five days: the 5th, 10th, 15th, 20th, 25th, and the 30th days of the lunar calendar.
+For example, the markets in Bao Lam and Bao Lac are held every five days: the 5th, 10th, 15th, 20th, 25th, and, 30th days of the lunar calendar.

 Travel Bao Lac

-The small town of Bao Lac is the capital of Cao Bang Province’s western-most district of the same name.
-A frontier town of sorts, it is home to a number of minority people including the Black Lo Lo, Kinh, Nung, San Chi (who’s costume is very similar to that of some Red Dao groups), Tay, White Dao, and White Hmong.
+The small town of Bao Lac is the capital of Cao Bang Province’s western most district of the same name.
+A frontier town of sorts, it is home to a number of minority people including the Black Lo Lo, Kinh, Nung, San Chi (whose costume is very similar to that of some Red Dao groups), Tay, White Dao, and White Hmong.

 Bao Lac is often a common stopover for travelers touring the region on organized tours with a car and driver or by motorcycle.
 It is a convenient and logical stop between eastern Ha Giang Province and Cao Bang City.
 However, few tourists spend more than a night or two which is a shame as the surrounding countryside truly is “off the well-beaten path”.